AbhinavA10/loc8r-app/README.md

 - query strings are accessed via `req.query`
 - posted form data accessed via `req.body`
 - user password is saved in database after hashing with cryptographically secure salt and `pbkdf2`
-- uses JWT to authenticate users between API and SPA
+- uses JWTs to authenticate users between API and SPA using `passport`'s `LocalStrategy`.
+This provides a stateless authentication solution.
+    - 'new review' endpoints are limited to authenticated users only

 ### app_public
 Angular Front end SPA